Quasigeodesic languages are not context-free in some non-hyperbolic groups: Preliminaries

 \begin{theorem}[Ogden's lemma] Let $L$ be a context-free language.
 Then there exists a constant $p$ such that for any word $w \in L$ with at least $p$ marked positions, there is a decomposition $w = uxzyv$ such that: \begin{itemize} \item $xzy$ contains at most $p$ marked positions, \item $z$ contains at least one marked position, \item $u,x$ both contain marked positions, or $y,v$ both contain marked positions, and \item for all $n \ge 0$, the word $ux^nzy^nv \in L$. \end{itemize} \end{theorem}

 We call this $p$ the Ogden constant of $L$.
-We will make use of this theorem several times to prove that certain langauges are not context-free.
+We will make use of this theorem several times to prove that certain languages are not context-free.
 We record a corollary tailored to our use.

 \begin{corollary} Let $L$ be context free with Ogden constant $p$, and $\alpha \beta \gamma \in L$ with $|\beta| \ge p$.
 Then there is a decomposition $\alpha \beta \gamma = uxzyv$ such that: \begin{itemize} \item At least one of $x$ or $y$ is contained within $\beta$, and \item for all $n \ge 0$, the word $ux^nzy^nv \in L$. \end{itemize} \end{corollary} \begin{proof} Apply Ogden's lemma to $\alpha \beta \gamma$, marking all positions of $\beta$.
 There is a decomposition $\alpha \beta \gamma = uxzyv$ such that either both $u,x$ or both $y,v$ contain marked positions.
 Without loss of generality, suppose $u,x$ contain marked positions.
 Then $\alpha$ must be contained entirely in $u$.
 But $z$ also must contain a marked position, so $ux$ is contained in $\alpha \beta $.
 It follows that $x$ is contained in $\beta$. \end{proof}